alunturner/.dotfiles/README.md

 ## Neovim

-- when using zsh everywhere, investigate zsh style `completeopt`
-- move the theme colours out into a separate core folder

 ## Plugins

 - helpers
-  - create a react component folder
   - populate args list with component files (ie component, tests and css)
   - make a centering plugin, don't like the current tmux solution

 # Pax TODO

-- make a common colours file that lists the used colours, not sure if these can be read into the other schemes
 - when diagnostic line indicators removed, want to colour the code to show what is generating errors vs warnings

 # Tmux TODO

-- figure out a good shortcut that works with vim for `tmux kill-pane -a`
-- transition to read theme colours when theme is compiled and built
 - make command to spawn a window running the jest tests on the current file